ThorStarlord/SAO-Tragedy-Deconstruction/00_Project_Bible/Characters/01_Main_Characters/01_Kirito_(The_Tragic_Hero).md

 | **Yui**    | Daughter figure   | Symbol of bond  | Minimal presence    | Represents lost stability         |
 | **Inoda**  | Acquaintance      | Harmless nerd   | Hidden predator     | Kirito is completely unaware      |

----

-Would you like:

-* A visual **relationship map (SFW)** with emotional weightings?
-* A timeline of **Kirito’s major relationship interactions**?
-* A rewrite of these dynamics into a different route (e.g., Thriller, Tragedy, or Nuanced Parody)?

-Let me know how you’d like to proceed.